JosephKav/Release-Notifier/README.md

       icon_emoji: ':github:'                                          # Optional.
 The emoji icon for that user.
       icon_url: ''                                                    # Optional.
 The URL of an icon for that user.
       delay: '0s'                                                     # Optional.
 The duration (AhBmCs where h is hours, m is minutes and s is seconds) to delay sending the message by.
-      maxtries: 3                                                     # Optional.
+      max_tries: 3                                                     # Optional.
 The number of times to resend until a 2XX status code is received.
 ```
 The values of the optional arguments are the default values.

 message:
 - `${service_id}`  will be replaced with the ID.
-- `${service_url}` will be replaced with the URL
+- `${service_url}` will be replaced with the URL.
 - `${version}`     will be replaced with the version that was found (e.g. `${version} = 10.6.3`).
 - `${monitor_id}`  will be replaced with the ID given to the parent (monitor element).